-The following table sets forth information regarding outstanding options and shares reserved for future issuance under our equity compensation plans as of December 31, 2015.
+The following table sets forth information regarding outstanding options and shares reserved for future issuance under our equity compensation plans as of December 31, 2017.

-Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options Weighted Average Exercise Price of Outstanding Options Number of Shares Remaining Available for Future Issuance Equity compensation plans approved by stockholders (1) 7,996,753 \$ 33.31 (3)6,863,085 Equity compensation plans not approved by stockholders (2) 44,025 \$ 14.66 Total 8,040,778 \$ 33.21 6,863,085
+Number of Shares to be Issued Plan Category Upon Exercise of Outstanding Options Exercise Price of Remaining Available for Future Issuance Equity compensation plans approved by stockholders (1) 9,396,796 \$ 44.52 4,434,959(2) Total 9,396,796 \$ 44.52 4,434,959

-(1) Consists of four Ionis plans: 1989 Stock Option Plan, Amended and Restated 2002 Non-Employee Directors' Stock Option Plan, 2011 Equity Incentive Plan, or the 2011 Plan, and Employee Stock Purchase Plan, or ESPP.
+(1) Consists of four Ionis plans: 1989 Stock Option Plan, Amended and Restated 2002 Non-Employee Directors' Stock Option Plan, 2011 Equity Incentive Plan, and Employee Stock Purchase Plan, or ESPP.

-- (2) Consists of the 2000 Broad-Based Equity Incentive Plan, more fully described below.
-The 2000 Broad-Based Equity Incentive Plan expired on January 5, 2010. - (3) Of these shares, 481,764 remained available for purchase under the ESPP as of December 31, 2015.
+(2) Of these shares, 668,232 remained available for purchase under the ESPP as of December 31, 2017.
 The ESPP incorporates an evergreen formula pursuant to which on January 1 of each year, we automatically increase the aggregate number of shares reserved for issuance under the plan by 150,000 shares.